wp-plugins/enhanced-tooltipglossary/readme.txt

 * Dictionary - Creates a dictionary of specifically used terms on your site.
 * Tooltip - Adds tooltip as an anchor to predefined terms that are contained in your site.
 * Knowledge base - Creates a knowledge base of useful terms and definitions.
-* Encyclopedia -  Builds an internal Encyclopedia for your site.
+* Encyclopaedia -  Builds an internal Encyclopaedia for your site.
 * Synonyms -  Keeps and displays synonyms of terms that you are using
 * Lexicon - Builds a lexicon of terms.
 * Vocabulary - Builds a vocabulary of custom words and expressions.
 * Explanations  -  Explains the meanings of words in your posts or pages.
 * Translate  -  Translates terms and definitions into any defined language using Google Translate.
+* WikiPedia - Add Wikipedia content to your site.
+* YouTube - Show YouTube / Vimeo videos once hovering over a term
+* Music - Include mp3 voice or music file for each tooltip
+* Amazon - Enhance your site with Tooltips including Amazon product recommendation

 **Demo & User Guide**